vanttec/vanttec_documentation/source/vsd/vsd_git.rst

     * uuv_perception
     * uuv_comms

-* Repositories intended to be used in multiple projects must be named as follows vanttec_(TECHNICAL-AREA)
+* Repositories intended to be used in multiple projects must be named as vanttec_(TECHNICAL-AREA)
     * vanttec_perception
     * vanttec_control
     * vanttec_planning